-- Judgment on Plaintiffs' Complaint for Collection of Unpaid Fees is awarded to Plaintiffs ConnectME Authority and State of Maine jointly in the total amount of \$406,852.00, plus pre-judgment and post-judgment interest and costs.
-Costs are awarded to Plaintiffs as prevailing parties. - Judgment on Defendant's Counterclaim for Declaratory Relief and Money Had and Received is awarded as follows: - a.
+- 1. Judgment on Plaintiffs' Complaint for Collection of Unpaid Fees is awarded to Plaintiffs ConnectME Authority and State of Maine jointly in the total amount of \$406,852.00, plus pre-judgment and post-judgment interest and costs.
+Costs are awarded to Plaintiffs as prevailing parties. - 2.
+Judgment on Defendant's Counterclaim for Declaratory Relief and Money Had and Received is awarded as follows: - a.
 Judgment on Counts I, III and IV is awarded to Defendant to the extent of this Decision and Judgment, and is otherwise denied.
 It is hereby declared as follows: Plaintiffs have standing to collect the Broadband Sustainability Fee directly from Defendant pursuant to Chapter 93 of Title 35-A and as a third-party beneficiary to contracts between Defendant and Maine Fiber.
-The Broadband Sustainability Fee is a valid assessment in the nature of an excise tax that does not violate due process or equal protection and that is rationally related to the legitimate State interest of increasing broadband availability to unserved and underserved areas of Maine.
-Defendant is liable to Plaintiffs for the unpaid balance due from Defendant for the Broadband Sustainability Fee and Defendant is not entitled to return of the amounts already paid. - b.
+The Broadband Sustainability Fee is a valid assessment in the nature of an excise tax that does not violate Defendant's rights to due process and equal protection, and that is rationally related to the legitimate State interest of increasing broadband availability to unserved and underserved areas of Maine.
+Defendant is liable to Plaintiffs for the unpaid balance due from Defendant for the Broadband Sustainability Fee and Defendant is not entitled to return of the amounts already paid.

+b.
 Judgment on Count II is awarded to Plaintiffs.